AnWeber/httpyac/examples/README.md

 ## Meta Data

-All lines starting with `#` are interpreted as comment lines.
-Lines in Format `# @foo bar` are interpreted as meta data.
+All lines starting with `#` are interpreted as meta data lines.
+Lines in Format `# @foo bar` are interpreted as meta data (or alternatively `// @foo` because of [Intellij](https://www.jetbrains.com/help/idea/exploring-http-syntax.html#enable-disable-redirects)).
 It is possible to attach meta data that influences the processing of the request

 ### name
 responses of a requests with a name are automatically added as variables and can be reused by other requests